Coulomb's law: History

 In 1769, Scottish physicist John Robison announced that, according to his measurements, the force of repulsion between two spheres with charges of the same sign varied as x^{−2.06}.

 In the early 1770s, the dependence of the force between charged bodies upon both distance and charge had already been discovered, but not published, by Henry Cavendish of England.
 In his notes, Cavendish wrote, "We may therefore conclude that the electric attraction and repulsion must be inversely as some power of the distance between that of the 2 + 1/50th and that of the 2 − 1/50th, and there is no reason to think that it differs at all from the inverse duplicate ratio".

-Finally, in 1785, the French physicist Charles-Augustin de Coulomb published his first three reports of electricity and magnetism where he stated his law.
-This publication was essential to the development of the theory of electromagnetism.
-He used a torsion balance to study the repulsion and attraction forces of charged particles, and determined that the magnitude of the electric force between two point charges is directly proportional to the product of the charges and inversely proportional to the square of the distance between them.
+Finally, in 1785, the French physicist Charles-Augustin de Coulomb published his application of a torsion balance to determine that the magnitude of the electric force between two point charges.
+He verified Priestley's earlier claim concerning like charges that the force is directly proportional to the product of the charges and inversely proportional to the square of the distance between them.
+Coulomb then showed the same law applied to the attraction of unlike charges.

 The torsion balance consists of a bar suspended from its middle by a thin fiber.
 The fiber acts as a very weak torsion spring.
 In Coulomb's experiment, the torsion balance was an insulating rod with a metal-coated ball attached to one end, suspended by a silk thread.
 The ball was charged with a known charge of static electricity, and a second charged ball of the same polarity was brought near it.
 The two charged balls repelled one another, twisting the fiber through a certain angle, which could be read from a scale on the instrument.
 By knowing how much force it took to twist the fiber through a given angle, Coulomb was able to calculate the force between the balls and derive his inverse-square proportionality law.